 In all of the pain and pressure of the always-on-always-connected world, we're starting to focus our efforts on not clogging inboxes, wasting precious moments, or interrupting workflows.
 That's important, but we're at risk of becoming disconnected to the point that we're not having those important conversations about growth, strategy, and next steps, because we've been told, "don't."
 Or if we are having those conversations, they may not be in the right forum or they may be getting shut down before they get to the right place, and we miss some opportunities for greatness in a growth-oriented business.

 We can probably all agree that we need some more balance.
-That's really what the "don'ts" are trying to get us.
+That's really where the "don'ts" are trying to get us.

 So often, we send emails to get thoughts out before we forget them, or set meetings to get others to share our accountability.
 We're treading water and taking care of ourselves, without thinking so much about the people we're communicating with, their time, and what they need to know in order to help.